section-engineering-education/engineering-education/articles/variables-in-js/index.md

 We will use the JavaScript console to execute the JavaScript code in this tutorial.
 To open it in Google Chrome, press `Ctrl + Shift + J` on Windows and Linux and `Cmd + Option + J` on Mac OS.

 ### Understanding the scope of variables
 Scope determines the accessibility of variables from different parts of your code.
 Javascript has two types of scopes.

 1. Global scope

 2. Local scope

-**1. Global scope**
+#### Global scope
 When a variable is *globally scoped*, it means it is available from anywhere in your program.
 Declaring a variable outside a function or a block outside a funciton leads to it being globally scoped.

-**2. Local scope**
+#### Local scope
+> In JavaScript, a block is denoted by curly braces.
+The space between the curly brackets is known as a block.
+For example, the `if...else, do...while` and `for` loop statements create blocks.

 When variables are declared within a function or a block, they are locally scoped.
 It means that they can only be accessed inside the function or the block they were declared in.

 Local scope variables are divided into:

-- Function scoped variables

-- Block scoped variables

-#### Function scoped variables

-A function scoped variable means that the variable defined within a function is not accessible from outside the function.
+- Function scoped variables: A function scoped variable means that the variable defined within a function will not accessible from outside the function.

-#### Block scoped variables

-In JavaScript, a block is denoted by curly braces.
-The space between the curly brackets is known as a block.
-For example, the `if...else, do...while` and `for` loop statements create blocks.

-When a variable is block-scoped, it means that it exists only inside the block where it was defined.
+- Block scoped variables: A block scoped variable means that the variable defined within a block will not accessible from outside the block.
+A block can reside inside a function, and a block scoped variable will not be available outside the block even if the block is inside a function.

 ### Naming Variables In JavaScript
 Before you start declaring variables, you should learn how to name them.
 Below are some of the rules that you should follow.
 Failing to follow these rules will cause an error.